 Symptoms of Heroin Withdrawal

 Withdrawing from heroin is dreaded by users who know it can cause extreme physical discomfort.
 The onset of withdrawal symptoms may begin after just a few hours, but it is more common for them to start somewhere between 24 to 48 hours after the last use.
-Mental function is impaired, breathing is weakened, and the patient may experience vomiting, itching sensations, and a feeling of heaviness in his or her extremities.
+Mental function is impaired, breathing is weakened, and the patient may experience various physical symptoms when withdrawing from heroin.

-Some physical withdrawal symptoms may include the following:
+Some other physical withdrawal symptoms may include the following:

 - Impaired mental function

 - Involuntary kicking

 Completing heroin detox is an extremely honorable feat that most patients believe they will not be able to do when initially starting treatment.
 We understand how important this process is because the confidence this gives our patients will ultimately set them up for success in other therapies once they have been transferred back to our treatment center at Free by the Sea.